 Taking a repeatable process and making it a company standard is a common practice.
-Sometimes we can take a large component and customize it a bit to work in different situations across the enterprise; other times we can take apart an operation by breaking it into smaller pieces that can then be fit together as needed to help define commonly shared modules.
+Sometimes we can take a large component and customize it a bit to work in different situations across the enterprise; other times we can take apart an operation by breaking it into smaller pieces that then can be fit together as needed to help define commonly shared modules.
 As we work to prevent reinventing the wheel in our business processes, the methods by which we manage our projects also requires a standardization of techniques and practices.

-To increase project effectiveness, a project management workforce has the ability to support and impose standardization on many levels over how a company functions.
-By directing project staff to use processes that focus on scheduling, expense and cost-to-quality relationships, a more successful portfolio is possible.
-Establishing these strategies with a sponsored project management office dedicated to overseeing their implementation can generate a stronger, more refined and professional business environment that is reliable and dependable – and thus more attractive to customers.
+To increase project effectiveness, a PM workforce has the ability to support and impose standardization on many levels over how a company functions.
+By directing project staff to use processes that focus on scheduling, expense, and cost-to-quality relationships, a more successful portfolio is possible.
+Establishing these strategies with a sponsored PMO dedicated to overseeing their implementation can generate a stronger, more refined and professional business environment that is reliable and dependable—and thus more attractive to customers.

 Why Standards?

-Higher levels of specific project management standardization have demonstrated that there are increased levels of project effectiveness that can encompass a variety of industries.
-Bringing in standardization to an enterprise however does not guarantee that there will be universal implementation success.
-Even when developing an inclusive and integrated project management culture, construct set and system, there is no surefire winning formula that will bring about project effectiveness.
+Higher levels of specific PM standardization have demonstrated that increased project effectiveness can encompass a variety of industries.
+For example, organizations will highly tailor a PM lifecycle to their needs, like manufacturing over construction..
+Bringing in standardization to an enterprise does not guarantee, however, that there will be universal implementation success.
+Even when an inclusive and integrated PM culture, construct set, and system is developed, there is no surefire winning formula that will bring about project effectiveness.

-There is always the challenge of trying to meet the needs of stakeholder requirements or project deliverables and getting them completed as fast and efficiently as possible.
+There is always the challenge of trying to meet stakeholder requirements or project deliverables and completing them as fast and efficiently as possible.
 It is a consistent demand from the beginning to the end of the project and may even extend beyond the normal project parameters.
-Keeping deliveries within agreed-upon time frames, costs and standards of excellence is expected in order to remain competitive and support a professional identity in the industry.
-No matter how technology or business needs may change, to remain a leader one needs to be adaptable to remain valid.
+Keeping deliveries within agreed-on time frames, costs, and standards of excellence is required in order to remain competitive and support a professional identity in the industry.
+No matter how technology or business needs may change, leaders must be adaptable to remain valid.

 The increasing speed of delivering a PPM system is a strong force in the aggressive technology markets that we are currently experiencing.
-Organizations typically decide what types of products or solutions to prioritize and engage in by reviewing the applications or products with how rapidly they can be distributed.
+Organizations typically decide what types of products or solutions to prioritize and engage in by comparing the applications or products with how rapidly they can be distributed.
 The pace of industry changes and their accompanying needs accelerates at a rate that puts demands on projects designed to support this growth.
-As a result, both hardware and software development efforts are affected by this; they are also pushed to have shorter and shorter cycle times.
+Both hardware and software development efforts are affected; they are also pushed to have shorter and shorter cycle times.

-In leveraging a Project System, the ability to manage, track and to ensure that projects are focused on goals that organizations are motivated by is a key feature.
-In many organizations, planners and senior management are highly focused on cost factors, so the ability of Microsoft’s PPM system to ingrate with ERP systems (including Dynamics) is an example of where working in the Microsoft Stack provides a higher value.
-There are other organizations, including our company Advisicon, who have built connectors to other ERP systems to move key actuals over and integrate them with Project data.
-While we may yearn for the latest gizmos, gadgets and other kinds of improvements, in the end, the cost is more of a factor in the decision on whether to purchase and support new offerings.
+A key feature in leveraging a project system is the ability to manage, track, and ensure that projects are focused on goals that organizations are motivated by.
+In many organizations, planners and senior management are highly focused on cost factors, so the ability of Microsoft’s PPM system to ingrate with enterprise resource planning (ERP) systems, including dynamics is an example of where working in the Microsoft stack provides a higher value.
+Other organizations, including our company, Advisicon, have built connectors to other ERP systems to move key actuals over and integrate them with Project data.
+While we may yearn for the latest gizmos, gadgets, and other kinds of improvements, in the end, cost is more of a factor in the decision on whether to purchase and support new offerings.
 Cost-driven competition has pushed us to be more economical in our development processes and more conservative in our builds, thereby pursuing more refined efforts that may result in less product diversity.